-In order to achieve an active curriculum, teachers are expected to provide a range of ways to implement this.
-These could be:
+In order to achieve an active curriculum, teachers are expected to provide a range of ways to

 Role Play - children could use drama as an excellent opportunity to re-enact key events of Religious celebration.

 Collaborative learning - Through the use of Kagan structures, children will be encouraged to move around the classroom and work collaboratively on tasks to achieve an outcome.